Far-right politics in the United Kingdom: National Front

-Britain's largest far right party post-war was the National Front.
-The NF popularity was boosted by the infamous Rivers of Blood speech given by Enoch Powell in 1968.
-The NF opposed the mass-migration of non-white migrants throughout the 70s and was able to boost its popularity through the opposition to the immigration rules introduced by Edward Heath, leader of the Conservative and Unionist Party and prime minister, which saw a boost to their membership, to an estimated 17,500 by 1972.
-Throughout the seventies, the NF saw a rise in popularity and influence, mainly at a local level; for example, in the 1973 West Bromwich by-election the NF won 16 per cent.
+The National Front (NF) quickly became Britain's largest far-right party post-war, boosted in popularity by the Rivers of Blood speech given by Enoch Powell in 1968.
+Founded by A. K. Chesterton, the NF was formed from the merging of the LEL, the Bean's BNP, the Racial Preservation Society, and the Greater Britain Movement, that was at the time led by Tyndall.
+The NF opposed the mass-migration of non-white migrants throughout the 1970s and was able to boost its popularity through the opposition to the immigration rules introduced by Edward Heath, leader of the Conservative and Unionist Party and prime minister, which saw a boost to their membership, to an estimated 17,500 by 1972.

+Throughout the 1970s, the NF saw a rise in popularity and influence, mainly at a local level; for example, in the 1973 West Bromwich by-election the NF won 16 per cent.
 They finished third in three by-elections, although these results were atypical of the country as a whole.
 The party supported extreme loyalism in Northern Ireland, and attracted Conservative Party members who had become disillusioned after Harold Macmillan had recognised the right to independence of the African colonies, and had criticised Apartheid in South Africa.
 During the 1970s, the NF's rallies became a regular feature of British politics.
 Election results remained strong in a few working class urban areas, with a number of local council seats won, but the party never came anywhere near winning representation in parliament.
-Throughout its active years, the NF were involved in several violent incidences, notably the 1974 Red Lion Square disorders, over the amnesty of illegal immigrants and the 1977 ‘Battle of Lewisham', which aimed to intimidate local minority residents.
-However, by the late 90s, its popularity began to decline following the emergence of the [British National Party] (BNP), receiving just 2,716 votes in the 1997 General Election.
+Throughout its active years, the NF were involved in several violent incidences, notably the 1974 Red Lion Square disorders, over the amnesty of illegal immigrants and the 1977 'Battle of Lewisham', which aimed to intimidate local minority residents.

-The smaller far right groups maintained anti-immigration policies, but there was a move towards a more inclusionist vision of the UK, and a focus on opposing what became the European Union.
-The NF began to support non-white radicals such as Louis Farrakhan.
-This led to the splintering of the various groups, with radical political soldiers such as a young Nick Griffin forming the Third Way group, and traditionalists creating the Flag Group.
+In 1983, the political soldiers, supported by Nick Griffin, known as the radicals, gradually gained control of the party and pursued the politics of the Third Way, a specific strain of neofascist ideology that embraced radicals such as Louis Farrakhan.
+Integrated with the European neofascist movement, the political soldiers advocated for ethnonationalism and "the death of Europe".
+On the other hand, the older generation split to form the National Front Support Group, also known as the Flag Group.